ssenmosip/mosip-temp-documentation/FRS-Pre-Registration.md

 #### 2.4.2.1 Get Slots Availability
 1. The system displays 7 calendar days (configurable) for the Individual to select a slot
-1. Calendar day\s which are  Holidays for the selected Registration center are Greyed out or not shown to the user
+1. Calendar day\s which are  Holidays for the selected Registration Center are Greyed out or not shown to the user
 1. For a Selected Registration Center 8 hours (configurable) are considered as working hours
 1. An Individual can view time slots of 15 mins (configurable) each for the selected calendar day and view Available slots for every time slot shown in the selected calendar day